 First published as ‘The contributions of Howard Yale McClusky to an evolving discipline of educational gerontology’ in Educational Gerontology: An International Quarterly, 6:209-226,1981 209 Copyright @ 1981 by Hemisphere Publishing Corporation 0360.1277/81/020209-18$2.25.
 Reprinted on this Web page by permission

-To cite this article: Hiemstra, R. (1981, 2002) ‘Howard McClusky and educational gerontology’ the encyclopedia of informal education. [http://infed.org/mobi/howard-mcclusky-and-educational-gerontology/.
+To cite this article: Hiemstra, R. (1981, 2002) ‘Howard McClusky and educational gerontology’ The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/howard-mcclusky-and-educational-gerontology/.
 Retrieved: insert date] .

 © Roger Hiemtra/Hemisphere Publishing Corporation 2002, 1981